judekigsepc/judekigsepc/README.md

 Welcome to my GitHub profile!
 I'm an **unstoppable tech enthusiast** and **software developer** from Uganda 🇺🇬, driven by a deep passion for solving problems with technology.
 Every project I work on is an opportunity to learn, innovate, and make an impact.

 ### 🔭 What I'm Working On
-- ⚙️ Building a **BMS System** customized for with real-time features powered by **Socket.IO**
+- ⚙️ Building a **School Management System** customized for with real-time features powered by **Socket.IO**
-- 🌟 Developing a **Vs code like workspace for ms word**
+- 🌟 Developing a **Messenger based marketing chat bot**
 - 🌟 Developing an **Ecommerce app like EBAY**
 - 🚀 Exploring **Mobile development with React Native**

 ### 💡 What Fuels Me
 I believe technology is the ultimate tool for change, and I’m committed to mastering it.
-I’m passionate about coding because it’s not just a skill—it’s a superpower to turn ideas into reality.
+I’m passionate about coding because it’s not just a skill—it’s a superpower to turn ideas into reality plus it's fun.

 Whether it's creating tools that make lives easier, empowering businesses, or educating others, my mission is to **harness tech for a better tomorrow**.